cuiyoutian/homomeric_benchmark/docking/README.md

-lignad_mappings: text showing the heavy atom mappings of the ligand crystal strucutre:model to determine the ligand RMSD
+ligand_mappings: text showing the heavy atom mappings of the ligand crystal strucutre:model to determine the ligand RMSD

 files: